NOAA in the second Trump administration: Effects of the terminations

 A weather balloon launch station maintained by the National Weather Service in Alaska was forced to cease launches due to the terminations resulting in staff shortages.
 The NOAA Great Lakes Environmental Research Laboratory (GLERL), a branch of the Office of Oceanic and Atmospheric Research announced the terminations resulted in a staff shortage and the office would be taking an "indefinite hiatus".
 Nicole Rice, an employee at the GLERL who was terminated reported 20% of the GLERL office was terminated.
 Axios reported that one of the "deepest of NOAA's cuts was to the Office of Space Commerce" (OSC).
 Researchers, including dual-role University of Oklahoma (OU)-federal researchers at the National Weather Center, located on the OU campus were terminated, which included students in the OU School of Meteorology.
-Ten employees were fired from the Geophysical Fluid Dynamics Laboratory, located on at Princeton University.
+Ten employees were fired from the Geophysical Fluid Dynamics Laboratory at Princeton University.

-On March 4, the National Weather Service office in Paducah, Kentucky cancelled their student volunteer program and to "suspend new arrangements for prospective meteorology students to shadow at our office" due to the terminations.
-The National Weather Service office in Boston, Massachusetts, had over 36% of its staff terminated, leaving only seven meteorologists, which is four less than what is required for minimal staffing to run the 24/7 office.
+On March 4, the National Weather Service office in Paducah, Kentucky cancelled their student volunteer program and moved to "suspend new arrangements for prospective meteorology students to shadow at our office" due to the terminations.
+The National Weather Service office in Boston, Massachusetts, had over 36% of its staff terminated, leaving only seven meteorologists, four less than required for minimal staffing to run the 24/7 office.
 On March 7, the National Weather Service offices in Albany, New York, and Gray, Maine, stopped launching weather balloons due to staffing issues from the terminations.
 The offices in Omaha, Nebraska, and Rapid City, South Dakota, also stopped launching weather balloons on March 20 due to staff shortages.
 On March 31, the NWS provided a complete list of offices across the country affected by the cancellation or reduction of weather balloon launches (image to the right).
 The terminations are expected to cause a loss in the ability to predict events such as blizzards and tornadoes, not only affecting the U.S. but neighboring Canada as well.
 On March 31, U.S. Representative Mike Flood visited the National Weather Service office in Omaha, Nebraska, saying he would work to restore weather balloon launches at the office.

 On May 2, CNN reported there were 30 National Weather Service offices without a lead meteorologist.
 It was also reported that the National Weather Service office in Goodland, Kansas was the first NWS office no longer operating 24/7 and that "about a dozen more" are likely to stop 24/7 service as well.
 CNN also reported there were more than 90 vacancies for NOAA NEXRAD-radar technicians and repairmen jobs.